 '''

-\textbf{format\help}\,(\,)\,\to str
+\texttt{format\help()} \rightarrow str

 '''

 Copy of format\help() from argparse.ArgumentParser with tweaks to separately display required parameters

 3.1.2 Builtin Commands

 Applications which subclass cmd2.
 Cmd inherit a number of commands which may be useful to your users.
 Developers can Remove Builtin Commands if they do not want them to be part of the application.